 We are dedicated to teaching excellence and engage students in a practical, intellectually rigorous and satisfying learning experience preparing graduates for careers across multiple industries in a dynamic global environment.

-The School of Law is expanding the Bachelor of Laws (Graduate Entry) degree into University of Wollongong’s Sydney CBD campus from 2021.
+The School of Law ha-s expanded the Bachelor of Laws (Graduate Entry) degree into University of Wollongong’s Sydney CBD campus.

 Based in the upmarket Sydney central business district of Circular Quay, students can be conveniently centrally located while overlooking the iconic Opera House and Sydney Harbour Bridge during their studies.